Video: Parents - How to attend appointments over video call

 How to attend your appointments via video call

 1. Log in and go to the Evening

-On the day of the video appointments (or before, if you want to test your camera and microphone, etc) login to Parents Evening at the usual web address for your school, or click the login link from the bottom of the email confirmation you will have received.
+On the day of the video appointments (or before, if you want to test your camera and microphone, etc) login to Tes Parents' Meetings at the usual web address for your school, or click the login link from the bottom of the email confirmation you will have received.